Stay up to date with volunteer opportunities, ICCJ announcements, and other news by joining our mailing list.

 In this role, volunteers work directly with children to help them understand and cope with separation and divorce.
 The workshops give children a confidential place to talk about their feelings.
 Groups consist of eight to ten children grouped together by grade levels.
 Workshops are interactive using artwork, games, videos, discussions, and role play to get children comfortable and engaged in conversation.
 Kids take a workbook home to spark further discussion with their parents.

 Workshop volunteers must pass a background check and be fully trained.
-Contact Sarah Witt at 515.410.9440 or by email to receive more information about this opportunity in Polk County.
+Contact Sarah Witt at 515.410.9440 or by email to receive more information about this opportunity in Polk or Dallas County.

 Administrative Tasks and Mailing Projects